kylerbrown/bark/specification.md

     uuid: b05c865d-fb68-44de-86fc-1e95b273159c
     animal: bk196

-Entry directories must not contain root or entry directories.
-Any subdirectories are ignored.

 ### Datasets

 A *dataset* is a concrete time series or point process.
-Multiple datasets may be stored in an entry, and may have different lengths or timebases (i.e., an *offset* and a *sampling rate*).
+Multiple datasets may be stored in an entry, and may have different lengths or timebases (i.e., *offset* and *sampling rate*).

-Datasets must have a corresponding YAML file containing metadata.
-The name of this metadata file must be `<dataset_filename>.meta`.

-The *offset* (attribute `offset`) applies to all datasets.
-All time values in a dataset are relative to the entry's timestamp plus the dataset's offset.
-The offset does not need to be explicitly specified for every dataset.
-If it is not specified, it is assumed to be zero.
-If it is specified, its units (attribute `offset_units`) must also be specified.
-Two datasets in the same entry may have different offsets.

-The *sampling rate* (attribute `sampling_rate`) allows discrete times to be converted to real times.
-If the dataset contains time series (or *sampled*) data, this attribute must be present.
-Alternatively, if the dataset contains point process (or *event*) data, and the units of these data are samples, the sampling rate must also be specified.
-The only datasets which may omit the sampling rate attribute are point process datasets with units of seconds.

-Real-valued times must be in units of seconds (`s`).
-Discrete-valued times must be in units of samples (`samples`).

 #### Sampled data